-The final day, Sunday, April 28, begins with the second horse inspection at 8 a.m.
-Riders will show jump in reverse order of merit, starting at 1 p.m.
-By about 3 p.m. there should be a winner, with an awards ceremony to follow.
+The final day, Sunday, April 25, begins with the second horse inspection at 7:30 a.m. for both divisions.
+Riders will show jump in reverse order of placing, with the CCI4*-S running from 10:15 a.m. to 12:30 p.m., with an awards ceremony immediately following.
+The five-star will begin at 2:15 p.m.
+By about 5 p.m. there should be a winner, with a second awards ceremony to follow.

-Where you can watch: You can watch live streaming on the USEF Network.
-A USEF membership is required, but they’re running a fan membership promotion with the code lrk3de19.
+Where you can watch: You can watch the live stream on USEF Network.
+A USEF membership is required, but they’re running a fan membership promotion with the code LRK3DE21.

-How to follow along: The Chronicle is on site at the Kentucky Horse Park with three reporters to bring you everything you need to know at coth.com, so you don’t have to miss a minute of the action.
+How to follow along: The Chronicle is on-site at the Kentucky Horse Park with two reporters to bring you everything you need to know at coth.com, so you don’t have to miss a minute of the action.
 You can find all of our coverage from the week here.
 You can also follow along on Instagram, Twitter and Facebook.